Discover the History of the Valley

 The Snaza’ist Discovery Centre and the Hedley Museum offer insightful exhibits into our First Nations and prospecting history.
 The Upper Similkameen Indian Band has its office here in Hedley.
 The band’s territory runs from just outside Hedley to Princeton.

 Hedley is where you’ll get a seasonal opportunity to peer into days of old when gold was on everyone’s mind.
-Mascot Mine, located 1 km (.62 mi) above the town, can be toured in the warmer months.
-(Closed for the 2016 season for renovations and upgrades)
+Mascot Mine, located 1 km (.62 mi) above the town is closed for the 2018 season for renovations and upgrades.

 Hedley’s also home to some legendary eateries.
 Make sure you check out Doug’s Homestead Gourmet Meats, where you can guess the price of your pepperoni, and if you’re right, it’s free!
 Winners get to sign the winners wall and get their photo taken.